Rucadi/blog/articles/articles/Why I no longer use c++ inheritance/part3.md

 }
 ```

-std::visit in this case, requires a struct that overlaods the operator () for all possible types of the variant, this means that if we fail to provide one, there will be a compile-time error, so we must be exhaustive.
+std::visit in this case, requires a struct that overlaods the operator () for all possible types of the variant, this means that if we fail to provide one, there will be a **compile-time error**, so we must be exhaustive.
 It will also always pick the method that better adheres to a type if an implicit conersion where to happen for simple types.

 However, that's not all, now we can also group common functionality using "auto".